supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 ![auth related route](./images/auth_component_network_log.png)

--   We can see the `supertokens-website` related chunk and the auth bundle being retrieved
+-   We can see the `supertokens-website` related chunk and the `auth` bundle containing `supertokens-auth-react` being retrieved.

 When visiting the home component related route:

 ![home related route](./images/hom_component_network_log.png)

--   We can see the `supertokens-website` related chunk and home bundle being retrieved
+-   We can see the `supertokens-website` related chunk and the `home` bundle being retrieved

 ## Author